 The spinach can either be frozen or fresh.
-Here's instructions on how to use each type:
+Here are instructions on how to use each type:

 Purchase chopped frozen, spinach which can be found in the frozen vegetable aisle of most grocery stores.
 The spinach must be defrosted and drained prior to using or it will make the dip too liquidy.

-Defrost the spinach by placing it in a microwave safe bowl and microwaving on high for 1-2 minutes or until no frozen sections remain.
-You may have to stir a couple times to help completely defrost it.
+Defrost the spinach by placing it in a microwave-safe bowl and microwaving on high for 1-2 minutes or until no frozen sections remain.
+You may have to stir a couple of times to help completely defrost it.
 Drain the spinach in a small strainer, and then pat the spinach completely dry by using paper towels.